What should we wear in Spain?

 In Spanish, there are two words for ‘you’ – the informal ‘tu’ and the formal ‘usted’.
 If you don’t know someone very well (or they're older than you) or you’re just not sure which form to use, use ‘usted’.

 You need to establish a relationship with someone before you can call them by their first name (unless, of course, they invite you to).
 So you should start by addressing them as ‘Señor [their last name]’ if they’re male, or ‘Señora [their last name]’ if they’re female.
-Don’t use ‘señorita’ – it’s considered old-fashioned.
+Don’t use ‘señorita’ (it’s considered pretty old-fashioned nowadays).

 Eating and drinking

-You may be able to find restaurants open outside of these times, but they may not be of the highest quality.
+You may be able to find restaurants open outside of these time (but they may not be of the highest quality).
 Having said that, most establishments do offer tapas or sandwiches even when the kitchen is closed.

-If you choose to enjoy the bread, you may wonder where the bread plate, butter and butter knife are… Your bread should be rested on the side of your main plate, or on the table next to your plate.
-And please don’t ask for butter – try a little olive oil instead!
+If you choose to enjoy the bread, you may wonder where the bread plate, butter and butter knife are… Your bread should be rested on the side of your main plate or on the table next to your plate.
+And don’t ask for butter – try a little olive oil instead.

-And you don’t need to worry about tipping as it’s not particularly expected.
-If the service has been good, round up to the next euro, or even leave a couple of euros, but no more than that.
+And you don’t need to worry about tipping, as it’s not particularly expected.
+If the service has been good, you could round up to the next euro, or even leave a couple of euros (but no need to leave more than that).

 Interested in arranging a school trip to Spain?